awsdocs/amazon-eks-user-guide/doc_source/specify-service-account-role.md

 **Note**
 If you don't have an existing service account, then you need to create one\.
 For more information, see [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in the Kubernetes documentation\.
 For the service account to be able to use Kubernetes permissions, you must create a `Role`, or `ClusterRole` and then bind the role to the service account\.
 For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.
 When the [AWS VPC CNI plugin](pod-networking.md) is deployed, for example, the deployment manifest creates a service account, cluster role, and cluster role binding\.
 You can view the[ manifest](https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/release-1.10/config/v1.10/aws-k8s-cni.yaml) on GitHub to use as an example\.

-1. \(Optional\) We recommend using the following command to add an additional annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint\.
+1. <a name="sts-regional-endpoint"></a>\(Optional\) Use the following command to add an additional annotation to your service account to use the AWS Security Token Service Regional endpoint, rather than the global endpoint\.
 AWS recommends using the Regional AWS STS endpoints instead of the global endpoint to reduce latency, build in redundancy, and increase session token validity\.
 The AWS Security Token Service must be active in the Region where the Pod is running and your application should have redundancy built in to pick a different Region in the event of a failure of the service in the Region\.
 For more information, see [Managing AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the IAM User Guide\.

    To use this annotation, your cluster and platform version must be at or later than the following Kubernetes and Amazon EKS platform versions\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html)